 - Licorice root has a long history of use, going back to ancient Assyrian, Egyptian, Chinese, and Indian cultures.
 It was used traditionally for treating a variety of conditions, including lung, liver, circulatory, and kidney diseases.

 - Today, licorice root is promoted as a dietary supplement for conditions such as digestive problems, menopausal symptoms, cough, and bacterial and viral infections.
 Licorice gargles or lozenges have been used to try to prevent or reduce the sore throat that sometimes occurs after surgery.
 Licorice is also an ingredient in some products for topical use (application to the skin).

 How Much Do We Know?

-- A number of studies of licorice root in people have been published, but not enough to support the use for any specific health condition.
+- Some studies of licorice root in people have been completed, but there isn’t enough high-quality evidence to clearly support its use for any health condition.

 What Have We Learned?

 - Some products that contain licorice root and other ingredients may help relieve digestive symptoms.
 Because these are combination products, the role of licorice in their effects is uncertain.